AMA Physician Masterfile: International medical graduates

-Data on international medical graduates (IMGs) are included in the AMA Physician Masterfile when IMGs enter residency programs accredited by the Accreditation Council on Graduate Medical Education (ACGME).
-The AMA Physician Masterfile also includes data on IMGs who are licensed to practice medicine but who have not entered ACGME-accredited programs and on physicians licensed to practice medicine in the United States but who are temporarily located abroad.
+Data on international medical graduates (IMGs) are included in the AMA Physician Professional Data when IMGs enter residency programs accredited by the Accreditation Council on Graduate Medical Education (ACGME).
+The AMA Physician Professional Data also includes data on IMGs who are licensed to practice medicine but who have not entered ACGME-accredited programs and on physicians licensed to practice medicine in the United States but who are temporarily located abroad.